288Travis Thigpen

 "Perhaps Thigpen's most significant undertaking as county surveyor of Emanuel came in 1814 when, pursuant to certain legislative acts, he directed his deputy Charles Thigpen to circumscribe the lines of a one-hundred-acre tract near the center of the county for the location of a permanent county seat. [...]
 Upon completion of the survey the tract was granted by the state to the commissioners, who had the town of Swainsboro laid out on it.
 No doubt Thigpen or his immediate successor performed the latter task, but records bearing on the matter have been lost."

-A Georgia law enacted 10 December 1812 mentions 288Travis by name and appoints him and four others to be commissioners to lay out what would become the town of Swainsboro.10
+A Georgia law enacted 10 December 1812 mentions 288Travis by name and appoints him and four others to be commissioners to lay out what would become the town of Swainsboro.12

 In 1820 288Travis' family was living in Emanuel County.
-He owned two slaves at the time.12
+He owned two slaves at the time.14

-288Travis doesn't seem to have written a will per se, but in early 1849 he made arrangements for some of his slaves to be gifted to his children after he and his wife Hannah died.
+By his final months 288Travis had returned to Emanuel County.
+He doesn't seem to have written a will per se, but in early 1849 he made arrangements for some of his slaves to be gifted to his children after he and his wife Hannah died.
 Below is a summary of the deeds, and links are provided to view copies of the original documents.

 Date Slave Gifted to Whom Citation & Link